-I had absolutely no plans to watch the Oscars, until I was scrolling through my twitter feed and the news broke out.
+I had no plans to watch the Oscars until I was scrolling through my twitter feed, and the news broke out.

-These are also the same Muslims who live in countries where being a Ahmadi Muslim could get you killed.
+These are also the same Muslims who live in countries where being an Ahmadi Muslim could get you killed.

 These are also the same Muslims who ridicule, demean, demonize and ostracize Ahmadi Muslims and that is precisely why it’s so important, so so so so important that their sects are stated.
 A sector of Muslims that are heavily prosecuted by Sunnis/Wahabis and Salafist.